Geethen/geeforec.github.io/content/post/practical-4.md

 var braulio_geo = braulio.geometry();
 ```

 Now filter the CHIRPS ImageCollection for rainfall (i.e. 'precipitation') and the MODIS MOD13Q1 product for the Enhanced Vegetation Index (EVI) instead of the Normalized Difference Vegetation Index (NDVI) used in the previous practical.
-At the same time, filter by date range and our AOI to speed up proceeding analyses.
+At the same time, filter by date range and our AOI to speed up all analyses that follow.

 ```js
 var rainAll = ee.ImageCollection("UCSB-CHG/CHIRPS/PENTAD")